briandudey/100-days-of-code/r1-log.md

 ##R1D55
 Started learning about React and immediately jumping into a React side project so that I can do my best to stay ahead of the lightning bolt speed of my immersion course where we start learning React on Monday.

+##R1D56 Trying to read about React and apply that knowledge is much trickier than doing React.
+There is some difficult logic to explain but in action just makes sense.
+I also went back to some JavaScript basics by starting a Udemy course called, "Javascript: Understanding the Wierd Parts"